colinrotherham/core-static/README.md

 ```

 ### Testing
-Run tests on the build’s HTML output
+Run quality checks on your code:

 ```
 npm test